mrhappyasthma/React-Crypto-Tracker/README.md

 1. Run `npm install` to install all of the dependencies from `package.json`.
 2. Run `npm start` to run the react application and launch your website via `localhost`.

-## Deploying to Heroku
+## Deploying to the web

-To host a version of this project on the web, you can simply use [Heroku](https://www.heroku.com/home).
+To host a version of this project on the web, you can simply use [Netlify](https://app.netlify.com).

-Sign up for an account, and follow their instructions.
+Sign up for an account and simply create a new project by uploading your git repository or linking your GitHub account.